 - The Observer must leave a copy of photo identification with the Captain prior to the observation period.

 The Company Officer will brief you on safety instructions.
-Some areas covered will include:
+A few guidelines to help your ride-along be a safe one:

 - Vehicle seat assignment.